 But not all the favourites in the neighbourhood are Korean.
 One of our go-to joints is Snakes & Lattes, offering food and drinks ( and now serving alcohol!) alongside a library of thousands of playable games old and new.

 Can you imagine having such diverse cultural offerings just a stroll away?
 Imagine the options for Friday dinners or a Saturday out on the town?
-Check out this Brick & Beam Loft with courtyard garden in Toronto's Button Factory offered for $1,699,000!
+Check out this Brick & Beam Loft with courtyard garden in Toronto's Button Factory - NOW SOLD!

 Thanks for reading!